When Is Neck Surgery Necessary?

 Alternative treatment options for neck pain include:

-—Activity modifications, such as improved posture and pain-relieving exercises
+—Activity modifications, such as improved posture and pain-relieving exercises.

 When It’s Time to Consider Neck Surgery

 —The development of progressive nerve damage, indicating that your condition is worsening instead of improving over time.
 You might be able to tell this is happening because of increased motor weakness.

 —Signs indicating that your injury is putting pressure on your spinal cord, which should be remedied before it causes further damage.

 Contact NJ Spine and Wellness for a Consultation Regarding Neck Surgery

-Contact NJ Spine and Wellness to find out if you might be a candidate for surgery.
-We can complete X-rays on-site as well as both surgical and non-surgical options, including physical therapy and pain management.
-As an out-of-network provider, we offer exceptional care without the red tape.
-Give us a call or submit a contact form to schedule an appointment and take the first steps in creating a care plan tailored to you.
+Contact NJ Spine and Wellness to find out if you might be a candidate for spine surgery.
+We can complete X-rays on-site as well as both surgical options, like Awake Spine Fusion and non-surgical options, including physical therapy and pain management in Old Bridge, NJ.